luish000/cube-summation/README.md

 # How to run

 1) use node 9.3.0 preferably
-2) you need to have installed mongodb
+2) you need to have isntalled mongodb
 3) you need that mongo db runs in localhost in the port 27017